NO PROMO CODE REQUIRED

 Let’s take a deeper look into what PointsBet PA has to offer to the market.
-We will cover their generous PA sportsbook welcome bonus, how their revolutionary PointsBetting system works, how to sign up for their legal sports betting experience, their software, the PointsBet Sportsbook menu of wagering opportunities, the sports available to bet on, banking options, and more.
+We will cover how their revolutionary PointsBetting system works, how to sign up for their legal sports betting experience, their software, the PointsBet Sportsbook menu of wagering opportunities, the sports available to bet on, banking options, and more.

 PointsBetting isn’t meant to scare anyone off.
 On the contrary, it is designed to bring more people in on their legal sports betting action for a more “risk/reward” type of wager.
 While you can win more by PointsBetting, you can also lose more.

 Users bet on a bookmaker’s set line and watch to see how their bet performs against that number.
 The better the team you bet on does against that line, the bigger the reward and vice versa.

 The Eagles are favored to beat the Steelers by 1 point, and you place your faith in the Eagles.
 Rather than simply betting fixed odds, let’s say you make a PointsBetting bet and choose to wager $10 per point.
 If the Eagles win 20-17 (a 3 point margin) you win your chosen stake, $10, for each point over the spread.
 In this case it would be 2 points, or a $20 win.
 If the Eagles won 21-10, you would get 10X your bet (the 1 point spread plus the extra 10 points they won by).